-Immunotherapy, also known as biologic therapy, may benefit people fighting certain kinds of lung cancer.
+Immunotherapy is a type of drug treatment that may benefit people with certain kinds of lung cancer.

-In this article, we look at how immunotherapy works, how it might help people with lung cancer, and what the side effects might be.
+This article will look at how immunotherapy works, how it might help treat lung cancer, and the side effects.

-Immunotherapy is a relatively new treatment option for a variety of cancers, including lung cancer.
-Immunotherapy helps the body’s existing immune system recognize and attack cancer cells.
+Immunotherapy is a relatively new treatment option for various conditions, including lung cancer and other types of cancer.
+It helps the body’s immune system recognize and attack cancer cells.

 - immune checkpoint inhibitors